averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

 ### **7. V3 Implementation Strategy & Process**

-This section details the practical, step-by-step process for developing Vibe Player V3.
+(This section remains unchanged from the previous version.)

 #### **7.1.
 Guiding Principles**